 - How can I stop worrying about everything: my children, partner, friends, work, my “to do” list….

 So I put together a booklet with some strategies I am always giving to my clients to help them begin to improve their mood.
 I hope that you will find it helpful too.

-I invite you to contact me on 847 791-7722 or at email@example.com with any questions you have after reading the report.
-Also, I have several blog posts on my blog about anxiety and other issues that can affect the way you feel.
+Please let me know if you have any questions after reading the booklet.
+Also, if you would like to read more, I have several blog posts on my blog about anxiety and other issues that can affect the way you feel.

 When you feel ready to start working on reducing your anxiety, I can help you overcome worrying in one-on-one individual counseling sessions.

 In a supportive environment with a therapist who has over 20 years experience you can learn how to reduce worrying by: